Lakshyasaharan5/IS601-assignment-3/README.md

 ## Github Actions for test

 Github workflow has been implemented.
 When you push your code then Github Action will automatically test it using pytest.
+There are 36 test cases to cover all the edge cases.